canonical/certification-docs/Coverage_Guide-16.04.rst

   * A general stress test is performed to verify that the system can handle a sustained high load for a period of time.
-This utilizes the test tool "stress" available in the Universe repository.
+This utilizes the test tool "stress-ng" available in the Universe repository.

 * Internal hard drives (RAID AND Non-RAID) [1]_: